dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Azure Active Directory/Azure AD Connect.md

 No on-prem component is involved

 **Pass-through**
-Auth request is sent to AAD from where it is sent to on-prem AD
+Authentication request is sent to AAD from where it is sent to on-prem AD
 The result of the authentication is then sent back to AAD
 The actual authentication is performed by on-prem AD